 10. Aqua Coat Wood Grain Filler

 The final wood filler on the list comes from Aqua Coat, and this product works well if you’re a DIYer or a contractor, and it works to fill the grain and seal your wood’s pores before you stain or paint it to get a smooth finish.
 It works best on walnut, mahogany, ash, or oak because they’re very porous wood types.
 This product is waterborne and eco-friendly, and it’s non-flammable, non-combustible, fast drying, low odor, no VOCs, and easy to apply.
 You can sand it to smooth finish, and it offers excellent adhesion that won’t pull away from your deck or patio when it dries.
-You can clean it with water and get a smooth finish.
+You can clean the wood fillers with water and get a smooth finish.

 Filling in the wood grain on your deck or patio before you lacquer or paint it helps to give you a smooth finish while sealing the pores to keep the water out and prevent mold and rot.
 In turn, this can increase the life of your deck, and it works well with oil and water-based paint, lacquer, and primers.
 You can mix it easily with any water soluble dyes or pigments to get a perfect color match, and it’ll dry within 45 to 60 minutes of applying it and scraping away the excess.
 You can then lightly sand it before you apply your primer or paint.